nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [throttle_my_fn](https://github.com/fredmorcos/throttle_my_fn) - Rust attribute macro to throttle the execution of functions.
 - [test-span](https://github.com/apollographql/test-span) - Macro and utilities to do snapshot tests on tracing spans.
 - [Modular Bitfields](https://github.com/Robbepop/modular-bitfield) - Macro to generate bitfields for structs that allow for modular use of enums.
+- [rust-mdo](https://github.com/TeXitoi/rust-mdo) - Monadic do notation for rust using macro and duck typing.

 ## Math